 US election polls: Trump vs Harris – who’s leading the race?

-With less than a week to go until Election Day, Harris and Trump are locked in a dead heat, battling for control of critical swing states.
+With just days to go until Election Day, Harris and Trump are locked in a dead heat, battling for control of critical swing states.

 With less than one week remaining until Election Day, Democrat Kamala Harris and Republican Donald Trump are in a tight race to win over undecided voters.